Jimbomoso/blog/posts/what_is_graphql.md

 ---
 title: 'What is GraphQL?'
 date: '2021-01-27'
-description: 'A technical and non-technical explaination'
+description: 'An attempt at concise explanations of GraphQL in technical and non-technical terms.'
 ---

 ### What is GraphQL?

 An open-source data query langage